MooersLab/latex-emacs/README.md

 This configuration is compatible with [org-mode](https://de.wikipedia.org/wiki/Org-mode).
 Org-mode is an enhanced form of markdown that can read LaTeX code intermingled with org markup.
-Org-mode is very popular with users of Emacs because the sections and subsections are easy to fold, and org documents are easy to export to many file formats.
+Org-mode is very popular with Emacs users because the sections and subsections are easy to fold, and org documents are easy to export to many file formats.
 It evolved out of an outliner package.
 It greatly eases the creation of lists, so it is useful for planning and brainstorming.
 Org-mode also has a powerful org-agenda component for scheduling events.
 Many have tried to use org-mode to implement the Getting Things Done method of Jim Allen.
-Org-mode also powers the [org-roam](https://www.orgroam.com/) package, which implements electronicallyt the [zettelkasten system](https://wiki2.org/en/Zettelkasten) or slip-box system of taking smart notes.
+Org-mode also powers the [org-roam](https://www.orgroam.com/) package, which implements electronically the [zettelkasten system](https://wiki2.org/en/Zettelkasten) or slip-box system of taking smart notes.

 In addition to Emacs, you can edit org-mode markdown in several other leading text editors like [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=BobbyBoyd.vs-org), so you can still use org-mode if you fear Emacs.